 The public may also fear that affordable housing increases traffic, increases crime and lowers property values.
 In actuality, allowing people who serve the community to afford to live in the same community reduces traffic by reducing the distance between where people live and where they work.
 Furthermore, studies have not proven a link between affordable housing and crime; factors that negatively affect crime include community disinvestment, overcrowding, and lack of jobs and community services.
 In fact, affordable housing helps address several of these factors by allowing for community investment and alleviating overcrowding.

-Regarding property values, studies have proven that affordable housing can actually improve property values.
+Regarding property values, studies have proven that affordable housing can actually improve property values are often the keystone of neighborhood revitalization.
 By educating the public on the realities of affordable housing, TDHCA believes it can overcome public opposition.